 The automation of business processes for the enhancing of Intelligence and creation of Time, resulting in better outcomes for customers and the world as a whole.

-Information for information sake is a waste of time.
-Information is only of use if it promotes better understanding, leading to better decisions and better outcomes.
-If it achieves this, you could consider this information to be Intelligence and positive use of the information intelligent.
+Information for information sake is a waste of time and money.
+Information is only of use if it leads to better understanding, better decisions, and better outcomes.
+If it achieves this, you could consider this information to be Intelligence and positive application of the information Intelligent.

-A good measure of intelligence is to look at both short and long-term consequences, and consider whether those consequences align with a client’s purposes and client’s customer experience.
-Is use of the data positive, beneficial to life, and quality, understanding of, and preservation of life?
+A good measure of intelligence is to look at both short and long-term consequences, and consider whether those consequences align with the client’s purposes and ultimately their customers’ needs and experiences.
+Specifically, is the result of the data use positive, beneficial, and does it lead to better outcomes?

-Intelligence should result in better outcomes that not only enrich and enhance the customer experience, but also contribute to the world as a whole.
-Doing good, while doing business, is a desirable value for any company to have, and an important component of intelligence.
+Application of Intelligence should result in better outcomes that not only enrich and enhance the customer experience, but also contribute to the world as a whole.
+Doing good, while doing business, is a desirable value for any company to have, and an important component of Intelligence.

-More Time is a by-product of being better organised and efficient, achieving more with less.
-Having more time is something almost everyone wants.
-Technology and automation correctly applied to business will reduce time, effort, and attention required to achieve the same output, while maintaining or improving the quality of outcome.
+More Time is a by-product of better understanding, of being better organised and efficient, resulting in achieving more with less.
+Having more time is something everyone wants.
+Technology and automation correctly applied to business will reduce time, effort, and energy required to achieve the same or better productivity, while maintaining or improving the quality of outcome.

 However, not all business technology is automatically good.
-The wrong technology or the incorrect use of the right technology may, in the long-term, consume more time and/or lead to unwanted consequences.
-It is, therefore, important to have a robust technology strategy, underpinned by principles and standards, and, of course, purpose.
+The wrong technology or the incorrect use of the right technology may, in the long-term, consume more time and/or lead to unwanted or unintended consequences.
+It is therefore important to have a robust technology strategy, underpinned by principles, standards, and, of course, the business strategy.

 Intelligence and Time Outcomes